A 7-Step Guide to Making SEO Content Writing a Habit

 What is SEO?

-SEO is the process of getting a website or blog ranking high on search engines with zero advertising.
-It is a process of optimizing the content and ranking it high on the search section of search engines like Google so that people can easily view and land on your website/business.
+SEO content writing is the process of getting a website or blog ranking high on search engines with zero advertising.
+It is a process of optimizing the content and organizing it high on the search section of search engines like Google so that people can easily view and land on your website/business.

 To understand it better, consider an example: